r-token/the-golden-hurricast/src/pages/2021-03-12-frank-haith/index.md

 <b>We are at a tipping point.</b>

 If we extend Frank Haith again, I'm legitimately worried about a consistent decline in the program.
 Do we think Haith is going to be the one to return Tulsa to its former glory?
-Can he get us to the NCAA Tournament in any kind of consistent manner?
+Can he get us back to the NCAA Tournament in any kind of consistent manner?

 I think fans have answered those questions with their attendance numbers, and Haith has not performed well enough to overcome that significant shortcoming.